NC State Extension Publications

 Skip to Symptoms

-This disease is found on the leaves of the corn, beginning with the lower leaves.
-The lesions are characterized by a rectangular spot on the leaf, that is yellow or tan in color with darkened margins (Figure 1).
-As lesions mature, they elongate and become more grey in color as spores are produced.
-Lesions may become several inches long, but are typically limited within the leaf veins, which gives the characteristic rectangular shape.
-Hybrids vary on lesion coloration and severity of symptoms.
+The lesions (spots) caused by the fungal disease are first found on the lower leaves, but may spread to higher leaves as the disease progresses.
+The lesions appear as yellow or tan rectangular spots with darkened margins (Figure 1).
+As lesions mature, they elongate and become more gray in color as spores are produced.
+Lesions may become several inches long, but are typically limited within the leaf veins.
+The amount and color of the lesions may vary among different hybrids.

 • Early lesions are water-soaked and oval, but expand to irregular shapes.